l1m-io/l1m/api/README.md

 curl -X POST http://localhost:3000/structured \
   -H "Content-Type: application/json" \
   -d '{
-    "raw": "John Smith was born on January 15, 1980.
+    "input": "John Smith was born on January 15, 1980.
 He works at Acme Inc. as a Senior Engineer and can be reached at john.smith@example.com or by phone at (555) 123-4567.", "schema": {
       "type": "object",
       "properties": {